 Fayetteville & Cumberland County, North Carolina

-Long known for its proximity to Fort Bragg and Pope Air Force Base, Fayetteville NC and its Cumberland County surroundings remain high among our favorite places to visit in North Carolina.
+Long known for its proximity to Fort Bragg, Fayetteville NC and its Cumberland County surroundings remain high among our favorite places to visit in North Carolina.
 And if you’re seeking the perfect day trip spot from Raleigh and elsewhere in the Triangle or Triad, keep reading.

-We’ve spent quite a few weekends hanging out in Fayetteville and elsewhere in Cumberland County.
-If you’re looking into doing the same, our guide has you covered with things to do, places to stay, and more.
+We’ve spent more than a few weekends hanging out in Fayetteville and elsewhere in Cumberland County.
+Our guide has you covered with things to do, places to stay, and more if you decide to do the same.

 Prior to the European settlement of the Cumberland County area, successive cultures of Native Americans inhabited it.
 A group of Highland Scots are the first recognized European group to have settled the region, starting around 1730 by Highland Scots.